Publication Ethics

 Ethical Guidelines

-3. Peer Review: All manuscripts undergo a double-anonymized peer review process, guaranteeing unbiased evaluation.
-At least two experts in the field review each manuscript.
+2. Peer Review Process: To ensure unbiased evaluations, all submissions undergo a double-anonymized peer review process.
+At least two experts review each manuscript.

-4. Conflict of Interest: Authors are required to disclose any potential conflicts of interest that may affect the integrity of their work.
+3. Disclosure of Conflicts of Interest: Authors must disclose any potential conflicts of interest that may affect the integrity of their work.

 Authors

-According to the CRediT (Contributor Roles Taxonomy) guidelines, authors must specify their contributions by selecting from various predefined roles that accurately reflect each author's input to the research and manuscript preparation (Allen, O’Connell, & Kiermer, 2019).
+• Authors are required to specify their contributions using the CRediT (Contributor Roles Taxonomy) guidelines to ensure accurate representation of their involvement in the research (Allen, O’Connell, & Kiermer, 2019).
 Further details on these roles and reporting can be found in the Journal’s Template.

-The journal accepts a maximum of six authors per manuscript, unless justified by compelling reasons, such as interdisciplinary studies requiring expertise from multiple domains.
-During submission, all authors must use their academic email addresses.
-Authors must agree on the authorship order before submission, and changes to authorship are not permitted after acceptance unless approved by the editor and all authors.
+• The journal accepts a maximum of six authors per manuscript unless justified by the nature of the work.
+Authors must agree on the authorship order before submission, and changes to authorship are not allowed after acceptance unless approved by all authors and the editor.

-• Final Proof Review: Review the manuscript's final proof for typographical errors, misspelled names, or incorrect affiliations before publication.
+• Reviewing the final proof for accuracy before publication.

 Declaration of the use of generative AI and AI-assisted technologies in Scientific Writing

-Purpose: This policy aims to provide greater transparency and guidance to authors, readers, reviewers, and editors regarding the use of generative AI and AI-assisted technologies in the writing process.
-It specifically addresses the writing aspect and does not pertain to the use of AI tools for data analysis or insight generation in research.
+Purpose: This policy aims to ensure transparency and provide guidance regarding the use of generative AI and AI-assisted technologies in the writing process for authors, readers, reviewers, and editors.
+It specifically addresses the writing aspect of manuscripts and does not pertain to using AI tools for data analysis or insight generation in research.

 “During the preparation of this work, the author(s) used [TOOL/SOFTWARE] to assist in improving the readability, language, and overall structure of the manuscript.
 Following the use of this tool, the author(s) thoroughly reviewed and edited the content, ensuring its accuracy and integrity.
 The author(s) take full responsibility for the content and conclusions presented in the published article.”

-"The authors acknowledge the use of ChatGPT (https://chat.openai.com/) to refine our work's academic language and accuracy.
-On 6 December 2024, the authors submitted several paragraphs with the instructions to "Improve the academic tone and accuracy of language, including grammatical structures, punctuation, and vocabulary" and "Please check the English grammar and make corrections where possible to improve the readability of the text."
-The output (here) was then modified further to represent our tone and style of writing better.
-This acknowledgment has been approved by the editorial team of this journal."
+“The authors acknowledge the use of ChatGPT (https://chat.openai.com/) to refine our work’s academic language and accuracy.
+On 6 December 2024, the authors submitted several paragraphs with the instructions to “Improve the academic tone and accuracy of language, including grammatical structures, punctuation, and vocabulary” and “Please check the English grammar and make corrections where possible to improve the readability of the text.”
+The output (here) was then modified further to better represent our tone and style of writing.
+The editorial team has approved this acknowledgment of this journal.”

 Prohibited Practices:

-• Authorship Attribution: AI and AI-assisted technologies must not be listed as authors or co-authors.
-Authorship implies responsibilities and tasks that can only be performed by humans.
+• Authorship Attribution: AI tools or AI-assisted technologies must not be listed as authors or co-authors.
+Authorship entails responsibilities and tasks that only humans can perform.

-• Citation of AI as Authors: AI-generated content cannot be cited as authors since large language models lack the capability to conceptualize research designs, ensure integrity, or validate the originality and validity of the work.
+• Citation of AI as Authors: AI-generated content cannot be cited as authors.
+AI tools, including large language models, do not possess the capability to conceptualize research designs, ensure academic integrity, or validate the originality and validity of research.

-• Generative AI Images: Creating images with AI tools is prohibited unless the images are legally acquired through agencies with contractual agreements with the journal or are directly relevant to articles discussing AI technology.
-All AI-generated images must be labeled "Generated by AI" within the image field to ensure transparency and ethical compliance.
+• Generative AI Images: The use of AI tools to create or alter images is prohibited unless the images are legally acquired through agencies with contractual agreements with the journal or are directly relevant to articles discussing AI technology.
+If AI tools are used to generate or modify images, these images must be clearly labeled as ‘Generated by AI’ and comply with copyright law.
+Authors are responsible for ensuring that AI-generated images do not infringe on any third-party rights.

-In accordance with the Committee on Publication Ethics (COPE)'s position statement on AI tools (2023) and Elsevier's policy on AI usage (2023), AI tools should be used responsibly and under human supervision.
-Authors retain full responsibility and accountability for the content and conclusions of their work, ensuring that AI-generated content does not compromise the manuscript's integrity or originality.
+In accordance with the Committee on Publication Ethics (COPE) ’s position statement on AI tools (2023) and Elsevier’s policy on AI usage (2023), AI tools should only be used responsibly and always under human supervision.
+Authors retain full responsibility and accountability for the content and conclusions of their work, ensuring that AI-generated content does not compromise the manuscript’s integrity or originality.

 Responsibilities of Authors: